atu-se/atu.innomadic.com/courses/flat/lectures/lecture6.md

 * This equivalence is useful because it gives us two options for proving that a language is context free.
 * We can give either a context-free grammar generating it or a pushdown automaton recognizing it.
 * Certain languages are more easily described in terms of generators, whereas others are more easily described by recognizers.
+* PDAs can be deterministic or non-deterministic

+## Pushdown Automata

 ## Finite Automaton Schematic